 1) Niche site + find niche topic on Pinterest.

 2) Join groups, create pins (Pinterest terminology) that are of the topic.

 3) Gather followers on the social network and make your own images to share with the boards/community you’re a part of to get the traffic.

-Is it really possible to amass such great traffic from this social network alone?
+Is it really possible to amass such great traffic from Pinterest alone?

 In the process, I’ve learned a great deal about all the potential available, hence why my interest is now slowly turning into action to start experimenting with it.

 Now in terms of Pinterest, I say all this for 2 reasons: